Bredon Hill Academy Eco School Committee

 Recycle – We ensure that waste is processed and made into another product wherever possible.
 Composting is also recycling: the nutrients in organic waste are processed and returned to the soil to help more plants to grow.
 We compost fruit and vegetable peelings from the kitchen and DT room and are starting to extend this to packed lunch waste.
 We also recycle plastic, metal and glass in our green bins and all of our ink cartridges.
 Our clothes recycling is a huge success and has enabled the financing of many eco projects, we collect spare clothing and fabric in our dedicated recycling bin on the turning circle in front of the school.
 We are now offering a facility to recycle batteries and are looking at a solution for the cooked waste from the kitchens.

 Our aim is to use a school travel plan to encourage the whole school and community to think about the environment, promote sustainable travel and lead fitter and healthier lifestyles in order to improve health and development.
-We are concerned with improving road safety, reducing traffic congestion and pollution.
-We request that bus drivers turn off their engines when idle.
+We are concerned with improving road safety and reducing traffic congestion and pollution.
+We requested that bus drivers and visitors turn off their engines when idle, which has resulted in an improvement in air quality, particularly at the end of the day.